-Prepaid expenses are payments made in advance for goods and services related to project costs that have not yet occurred.
+Prepaid expenses are payments made in advance for equipment, goods and services related to project costs that have not yet been expensed.
 The prepayment is released once the project costs have been expensed.
+The project costs for equipment are expensed once the equipment is in use.
 If project costs are not incurred in the future, the prepaid expenses are subject to repayment.
 Other prepaid expenses also include licenses, subscriptions and insurance.